 Put a Flat Washer on a Bolt and slide the bolt through the lower hole in the Yoke and the lower hole in the Flange of the handle.
 Slide a second flat washer on the bolt, then slide a Lock Washer and a Nut on the bolt inside the yoke.

 Repeat on the other side.
 Tighten the 2 Bolts snug but not brutally tight with 2 wrenches.

 Slide the long bolt through the slotted hole in the Yoke and the upper hole in the Flange of the handle.

-Place the Blue Tube between the flanges of the handles and slide the long bolt inside the tube.
+Place the Yoke Tube between the flanges of the handles and slide the long bolt inside the tube.
 The bolt emerges through the other handle flange and the other slot.
-Use a Washer on one side of the blue tube if there is space between the handle flanges.
+Use a Washer on one side of the yoke tube if there is space between the handle flanges.